Creating the pathways to successful building operation

 The main components of the methodology which increased from 5 to 6 stages after the 2018 update are:

-1. Inception and briefing: here we work with the client team to evaluate the brief for the project, assist in defining where the value for the building users is, clarify the duties of each of the client and design team stakeholders and set the important technical requirements for the building's performance in use.
+1. Inception and briefing: here we work with the client team to evaluate the brief for the project.
+Using our unique Agile in Buildings process to assist in defining where the value for the building users is, then clarifying the duties of each of the client and design team stakeholders and set the important technical requirements for the building's performance in use.

 2. Design development: In this stage we hold two pit-stop reviews of the design progress, one midway through RIBA Stage 2: Concept and the second midway through Stage 3 : Developed Design, to make sure the design is on track to meet the clients and users requirements, keeping a focus on its feasibility, build-ability and commission-ability.

-4. Pre-handover:is where our sustained expertise and support post-handover assists the contractors to develop a commissioning quality plan and to aid the operations and facilities teams to understand what optimal performance looks like, and then deliver it.
+4. Pre-handover: is where our sustained expertise and support for pre-handover activities and planning assists the contractors to develop a commissioning quality plan and to aid the operations and facilities teams to understand what optimal performance looks like, and then deliver it.

 5. Initial-Aftercare sees us provide ongoing support and expertise in the first 4 to 6 weeks after moving in to monitor and review the building and facilities performance.
 Undertaking walkabouts and taking intial feedback from users who are just settling in.